jcasts/sunshine/README.txt

 App will permanently change the sudo value of its shells.

 Note: You may notice that you can set a sudo config value on the Sunshine module.
-This is used for the default value of App#sudo and is passed along to an app's shells on instantiation.
+This is used for the default value of Sunshine::App#sudo and is passed along to an app's shells on instantiation.

 ==== Dependencies